 If you have friends or neighbors who leave home for work or vacation, kids can take care of their pets by feeding them and taking them out to play.
 They can also water plants, bring in mail, and ensure the property is secure until the owners return.

-4. Helping elderly neighbors
+4. Helping senior neighbors

 If you have elderly friends or neighbors who need assistance with household chores, cooking, or yard work, it could be an excellent opportunity for kids to help out and earn some money.
 While working, kids might develop close relationships and learn valuable life lessons.